 Even though you might plan to stay in the workforce for a while longer, it’s a good idea to collect information about your distribution choices.
 Deciding how and when you will access the funds in your 401(k), IRA or pension plan is likely to be one of the most important financial decisions you’ll face.

 Do you remember who you named as the beneficiaries for your accounts?
 We encourage investors to make sure their mutual fund account records are current, as family situations change.
 It’s easy to confirm who is named as your Homestead Funds IRA account beneficiary online.
 Just log in to your account.

 Late career individuals often find their priorities have shifted.
-For example, you may no longer need to save money for education expenses.
+For example, you might no longer need to save money for education expenses.
 You might also want to take a more cautious approach to investing.
-With retirement approaching, you need to know your money will be available when you need it: You won’t want market cycles or economic conditions to determine when you can make a withdrawal.
+With retirement approaching, you need to know your money will be available when you need it.
+You won’t want market cycles or economic conditions to determine when you can make a withdrawal.

-Most investors nearing retirement will seek to balance their portfolio by investing a portion of assets in funds suitable for a short time frame, such as money market and short-term bond funds, while keeping some assets committed to long-term investments, such as stock funds.
+- Consider shifting your investment mix: Most investors nearing retirement will seek to balance their portfolios by investing a portion of assets in funds suitable for a short time frame, such as money market and short-term bond funds, while keeping some assets committed to long-term investments, such as stock funds.

-If you know there will be a wedding to help pay for in the future, or a special anniversary celebration, or maybe a big trip you want to take in a year or so, consider creating a savings account just for that purpose.
-Invest money in a short-term fund and put it out of your mind for now: It will be there when you need it.
+- Save for a celebration: If you know there will be a wedding to help pay for in the future, or a special anniversary celebration, or maybe a big trip you want to take in a year or so, consider creating a savings account just for that purpose.
+Invest money in a short-term fund and put it out of your mind for now.
+It will be there when you need it.

 Use the right Homestead account

 When you open an account with Homestead Funds, you’ll have a lot of choices: individual and joint accounts, taxable and tax-free accounts, and qualified accounts designed for specific purposes such as retirement.
 We can help you determine the right type of account to use to meet your goals and your family situation.